chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/former-user-first-steps.md

 ---
 title: 'Existing Users: Quick Start Guide'
 excerpt: >-
-  Welcome to the **new Mobohubb experience**.
+  Welcome to the **new mobohubb experience**.
 This guide will help you transition from the classic portal to the updated beta version.
 You’ll learn how to log in with your current credentials, customize your branding, and update user data so your team can take advantage of the improved login